rh-ecosystem-edge/recert/docs/design.md

 value is simply the name of the CA.

-Once you trust a bunch of root certificates, any time you're presented with a non-root certificate, you can see check which other certificate issued (signed) that non-root certificate, and if that non-root certificate has been signed by a root certificate which you already trust, then you can also trust that the non-root certificate is telling the truth (since you know and trust your root
+Once you trust a bunch of root certificates, any time you're presented with a non-root certificate, you can check which other certificate issued (signed) that non-root certificate, and if that non-root certificate has been signed by a root certificate which you already trust, then you can also trust that the non-root certificate is telling the truth (since you know and trust your root